mit-pdos/sigmaos/cpython3.11/Doc/reference/lexical_analysis.rst

 further details.

-Within the ASCII range (U+0001..U+007F), the valid characters for identifiers include the uppercase and lowercase letters ``A`` through ``Z``, the underscore ``_`` and, except for the first character, the digits ``0`` through ``9``.
+Within the ASCII range (U+0001..U+007F), the valid characters for identifiers are the same as in Python 2.x: the uppercase and lowercase letters ``A`` through ``Z``, the underscore ``_`` and, except for the first character, the digits ``0`` through ``9``.

-Python 3.0 introduced additional characters from outside the ASCII range (see :pep:`3131`).
+Python 3.0 introduces additional characters from outside the ASCII range (see :pep:`3131`).
 For these characters, the classification uses the version of the Unicode Character Database as included in the :mod:`unicodedata` module.